break-stuff/cem-tools/packages/svelte-integration/README.md

 ### Types

-If your components were built using TypeScript, you should define a path to your type declarations to pass that type-safety on to the SolidJS project.
+If your components were built using TypeScript, you should define a path to your type declarations to pass that type-safety on to the Svelte project.

 > _***NOTE:*** All type paths should be relative to the location specified in the `outdir` option._